 To begin with, it might be a good idea to check the official websites of the relevant EU institutions such as the European Commission, European Parliament, European Council, Council of Ministers, Court of Justice, ECB, and European External Action Service.

 Furthermore, it is possible to gather more specific informations.
 Below you can see some of the CEP researchers' favourite databases.

 The European Commission:

 Through the homepage of the European Commission you can find summaries of EU legislation and information on how the rulings of the European Court of Justice is effectuated.
 You can search for EU lawtexts in EUR-Lex, and follow the decision-making process in PreLex.
 Here you will find the various treaties, draft legislations in different fases of the decision-making process, parliamentary questions, etc. In Eurostat you can locate statistics regarding the member states of the EU, and Eurobarometer offers survey data on the european citizens attitudes towards different societal issues.
 You can thereby easily gather facts that among other things can be used for comparative studies.
-Furthermore you can gain acces to the extensive database of official documents and the yearly Commission Work Programme.
+Furthermore you can gain acces to the yearly Commission Work Programme.